neoruien/python-notes/docs/index.md

 Computations using integers are significantly faster than using floating-point numbers.

 Python 3 `int` has no maximum size.
-To store very large values, Python 2 uses **long**, while Python 3 uses **int**.
+To store very large values, Python 2 uses `long`, while Python 3 uses `int`.

 #### 1.1.2. `float`

 Floats are real numbers.
 They contain a fractional part after the decimal point.

-The maximum `float` value on a 64-bit computer is 1.7976931348623157e+308 which means move the decimal point 308 places right.
+The maximum `float` value on a 64-bit computer is *1.7976931348623157e+308* which means move the decimal point 308 places right.

-The minimum `float` value is 2.2250738585072014e-308, which has 307 zeros before the decimal point.
+The minimum `float` value is *2.2250738585072014e-308*, which has 307 zeros before the decimal point.

 Python `float` has 52 digits of precision.
 For more precise numbers, use `decimal` data type.